korthout/backport-action/README.md

 Default: `false` (disabled)

-Controls wheather the "milestone" of the original pull request should be added to the backports.
+Controls whether to copy the milestone from the original pull request to the backport pull request.
+By default, the milestone is not copied.

 ### `copy_reviewers`

 Default: `false` (disabled)

-Controls wheather the reviewers of the original pull request should be added to the backports.
+Controls whether to copy the reviewers from the original pull request to the backport pull request.
+By default, the reviewers are not copied.

 ### `github_token`